By Dr. A.J. Drenth

 ENTPs are often better at finding their place among people (Fe) than they are at identifying an ideal job in the system (Te).
 Their Ne (as well as their lack of Te) can make ENTPs reluctant to work within highly structured systems or organizations.
 Unfortunately, the modern working world seems primarily suited for those with Te in their functional stack (especially TJ types).
 Rife with rules, policies, and regulations, nearly all professions, as well as academic and research institutions, have become Te-laden in their methods and operations.
 Consequently, ENTPs often struggle to find jobs and careers that allow them to function authentically as ENTPs.

-Career-wise, ENTPs are best suited for working with people and ideas.
+With regard to ENTP careers, this type is best suited for working with people and ideas.
 Since many ENTPs are effective writers and orators, they often do well as journalists, writers, or editors.
-While apt to grow weary of the increasing systematization and bureaucracy of the modern education system, ENTPs may also enjoy teaching.
+While apt to grow weary of the ncreasing systematization and bureaucracy of the modern education system, ENTPs may also enjoy teaching.
 ENTPs with religious affiliations may function as missionaries, pastors, or ministers, although their knack for deviating from conventional dogmas and traditions may precipitate problems.
 ENTPs may also enjoy work as actors, mediators, diplomats, or entrepreneurs.

 Each personality type prefers to use four of the eight functions first described by Jung.
 These four functions comprise its “functional stack.”
 The relative strength of preference for these four functions is expressed in the following manner: dominant, auxiliary, tertiary, and inferior.
 ENTPs’ first preference is Ne, followed by Ti, Fe, and Si respectively.
 This is depicted in the arrangement of their functional stack: